3xGeorgi/RescureRepairs/README.md

 7 Repairs accepts credemtials- Repairs does accept credentials 8 Calendar and time notch on page 3 work - they do work, after some struggle , bugs ironed out 9 No Lorem Ipsum- none
-10 Checked spelling - everything spelt correct
+10 Checked spelling - everything spelt correc

-Testing:
+Reflections on the design process